karelzimmer/kz-deb/README.md

 kz-scripts during generation of package kz by script kz-build.

-Debian-package kz, named after the creator Karel Zimmer, installs documents and scripts for installing and maintaining Ubuntu or Debian Linux.
+Debian-package kz, named after the creator Karel Zimmer, installs documents and scripts for installing and maintaining Ubuntu Linux.

 More info at https://karelzimmer.nl (Dutch).